dokmelody/jam/README.md

 This is an initial prototype of Dok programming language (https://www.dokmelody.org), DokMelody IDE, and Doknil knowledge-base language, developed in Racket.

 It was planned for the [Repl.it Programming Language Jam 2020](https://repl.it), but it wasn't released in time for the deadline.
 In any case the Jam gave a big impulse and momentum, and indeed it was fun!
+So I continue the work on this prototype without changing name to the repo.

 ## Mission